michaelkacher/waxosuit-io-site/content/tutorials/opa/index.md

 By convention, the _issuer_ of a Wascap-signed module is the _public key_ of an **account**.
 For more information on the various types of keys, check out the [nkeys](https://github.com/encabulators/nkeys) crate.

-Lets write a policy that will set the `allow` variable to whether or not the issuer of the supplied token belongs to a specific public key.
+Waxosuit's OPA integration requires two fields in the JSON output:

+  * **allow** - A boolean indicating whether the module should be allowed to run
+  * **cause** - An array of strings with a list of justifications for the allow field (will be an empty array when **allow** is true)

+Now let's write a policy that conforms to this interface.
 If you've done the other tutorials, you should have a valid _account_ public key lying around.
 You can also just grab an issuer by running `wascap caps (mymodule).wasm`, you'll see the issuer's public key in the output.

 Create the following `authz.rego` file and replace the **"A..."** text with the public key of your account.

 ```
 package system

+default allow = false

 import input

 token = {"payload": payload} { io.jwt.decode(input.token, [_, payload, _]) }

+allow {
+	valid_issuer
+}

+cause["issuer not valid"] {
+	not valid_issuer
+}

+valid_issuer {
+    token.payload.iss == "ACNIHZFDBJZD7SC2B6XDMI6UAXSHM5OCPRHHSXXUMGVCGDTM43QJKUTH"
+}

 main = res {
-    res := { "allow" : token.payload.iss == "ACNIHZFDBJZD7SC2B6XDMI6UAXSHM5OCPRHHSXXUMGVCGDTM43QJKUTH" }
+    res := {
+        "allow": allow,
+        "cause": cause
+    }
 }
 ```